benyap/gae-cloudfront-firewall-script/README.md

 restrict your Google App Engine instance to only be accessible through a list of given IPs.

-The example in this repository, `cloudfront-ips.txt`, lists the IP ranges for AWS Cloudfront which can be found [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html).
+A sample list of IPs is provided this repository, `cloudfront-ips.txt`.
+This list contains the IP ranges for AWS Cloudfront which can be found [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/LocationsOfEdgeServers.html).

 ## Pre-requisites

 - You must have the [Google Cloud SDK](https://cloud.google.com/sdk/install) installed on your machine.

-- You must have initialised GCloud and selected the project on which you want to set the firewall rules for.
-Use `gcloud init` to initailise GCloud.

 ## Usage